maricarmello/follow-the-white-rabbit/README.md

 ## Performance

-* Solves the easy secret phrase in about 1 minute.
+* Solves the easy secret phrase in about 1.5 minutes.
     * `printout stout yawls`

-* Solves the medium secret phrase in about 3 minutes.
+* Solves the medium secret phrase in about 4 minutes.
     * `ty outlaws printouts`

 ## Implementation Details